-Since 2004 the Law and Internet Foundation experts have taken part in trainings and consultations, related to the provision of electronic administrative services to citizens including re-engineering of working processes, development of internal rules for document flow of electronic and paper documents and introduction of electronic and compound administrative services.
+Since 2004, the Law and Internet Foundation experts have taken part in trainings and consultations related to the provision of electronic administrative services to citizens including re-engineering of working processes, development of internal rules for document flow of electronic and paper documents, and introduction of electronic and compound administrative services.
 As a result, more than 1200 professionals from the state administration and judicial system have been trained on issues related to usage of e-documents and e-signatures and regulation of their activities, while facing the new information reality.

-Law and Internet Foundation experts have managed the work groups, drafting the Electronic Governance Act and the secondary legislation on its implementation (2006 – 2007) and also participated in the development of the legislation after the act came into force.
+In 2006, by assignment of the Ministry of State Administration and Administrative Reform, the Foundation developed a Roadmap for e-Government Development in Bulgaria 2006 – 2009 and a Legal Framework of Electronic Governance in Bulgaria.
+LIF experts have managed the work groups, drafting the Electronic Governance Act and the secondary legislation on its implementation (2006 – 2007) and also participated in the development of the legislation after the Act came into force.

-In 2008 Law and Internet Foundation experts prepared a complete analysis of the existing national e-Governance legislation regarding the implementation of electronic government, including normative acts; an analysis supplemented by a comparison of the existing practices in the implementation of e-Governance in the EU Member States; and proposals for further legislation development and improvements of the existing practices for implementation of the Strategy for E-government.
+In 2008, LIF prepared a complete analysis of the existing national e-Governance legislation regarding the implementation of electronic government, including normative acts; an analysis supplemented by a comparison of the existing practices in the implementation of e-Governance in the EU Member States; and proposals for further legislation development and improvements of the existing practices for implementation of the Strategy for E-government.
+During the same year LIF experts elaborated a full analysis and provided consultations to business associations in Bosnia and Herzegovina within the World Bank project on the development of ICT in the country, as the final report included comprehensive recommendations, serving as a basis for establishing a national ICT strategy.

 Resources